monica-gatti/CMSpringBootChatBoot/README.md

 # Whatsapp Interactive ChatBoot
-Use this code base to implement a Whatsapp chatboot.
+Use this code base to implement a Whatsapp chatboot integrated with the CM.com connector.
+## CM.com
 You need a business account on CM.com: it will provide you a phone number and a KEY.
 Set up them in *productToken* and *from*.
+In this chat boot we use the *Interactive* message type to send a list of options to the user.
+See more on the official CM documentation: https://www.cm.com/blog/get-started-with-interactive-whatsapp-messages/
+## Requirements
+SpringBoot 2.5.0 :seedling:
+Java 21.0.1 :coffee:

-Run with maven
+Run the application with maven :arrow_forward:
 ### Example of API call
 POST on localhost:8080/conversation
 ```